 Begonia Darthvaderiana grows on the floor of the rainforests below the trees.
 Its dark leaves enable it to live using the little sunlight that reaches the forest floor.

 Darthvaderianas can reach a height of up to 2 feet.

-It grows well in a humid environment and is not an ideal choice for dry and arid areas.
 There is a very high chance of Darthvaderiana dying when not provided with the best living conditions.

 The Darth Vader Begonia loves loose and well-drained soil with a mix of sphagnum peat moss, perlite, and sand.
 If you can’t get your hands on sphagnum peat moss, you can use garden soil mixed with coco coir.

 Coco coir, also like peat moss, helps in retaining moisture.
 But perlite is a must as it helps in keeping the soil very well-drained.

 So the ideal soil mix would be a combination of these: